runbiscuit/setupSimpleSyncthingRelay/README.md

 Copyright (C) 2016 [Edwin A.](https://theroyalstudent.com) <edwin@theroyalstudent.com>.

-Credits to @sayem314 for CentOS/yum compatibility and other hotfixes.
+Credits to @sayem314 for CentOS/yum compatibility and many other hotfixes.

 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0